Ozone: Acute ozone exposure

 The adaptive immune system is the branch of immunity that provides long-term protection via the development of antibodies targeting specific pathogens and is also impacted by high ozone exposure.
 Lymphocytes, a cellular component of the adaptive immune response, produce an increased amount of inflammatory chemicals called "cytokines" after exposure to ozone, which may contribute to airway hyperreactivity and worsening asthma symptoms.

 The airway epithelial cells also play an important role in protecting individuals from pathogens.
 In normal tissue, the epithelial layer forms a protective barrier, and also contains specialized ciliary structures that work to clear foreign bodies, mucus and pathogens from the lungs.
 When exposed to ozone, the cilia become damaged and mucociliary clearance of pathogens is reduced.
 Furthermore, the epithelial barrier becomes weakened, allowing pathogens to cross the barrier, proliferate and spread into deeper tissues.
 Together, these changes in the epithelial barrier help make individuals more susceptible to pulmonary infections.

 Inhaling ozone not only affects the immune system and lungs, but it may also affect the heart as well.
-Ozone causes short-term autonomic imbalance leading to changes in heart rate and reduction in heart rate variability; and high levels exposure for as little as one-hour results in a supraventricular arrhythmia in the elderly, both increase the risk of premature death and stroke.
+Ozone causes short-term autonomic imbalance leading to changes in heart rate and reduction in heart rate variability; and high-level exposure for as little as one hour results in a supraventricular arrhythmia in the elderly, both increase the risk of premature death and stroke.
 Ozone may also lead to vasoconstriction resulting in increased systemic arterial pressure contributing to increased risk of cardiac morbidity and mortality in patients with pre-existing cardiac diseases.